sixfeetup/scaf-fullstack-template/template/docs/debug.md

 4. Choose 'Remote Attach'
 5. Set the host to `0.0.0.0`
 6. Set the port to `5678`
 7. VS Code will create a `.vscode/launch.json` with your configuration.
+8. You'll need to update the `pathMappings` slightly.
+See the example below.
-Make any desired further changes, then save.
+9. Make any desired further changes, then save.
 The file should something look like:

 ```json
 {